davidje13/Refacto/docs/SERVICES.md

 apt install mongodb
 ```

-The configuration file will be created at `/etc/mongod.conf`.
+The configuration file will be created at `/usr/local/etc/mongod.conf`
+on macOS and `/etc/mongod.conf` on Ubuntu.

 *Note: MongoDB's default security model is enough for local
 development, but you should lock it down further in deployments.
 See